Moin-ul-Haq Stadium

-Moin-ul-Haq Stadium is located in Rajendra Nagar, Patna, Bihar, India.
+Moin-ul-Haq Stadium previously known as Dr. Rajendra Prasad stadium is located in Rajendra Nagar, Patna, Bihar, India.
 The multi-purpose stadium has hosted three One Day International (ODI) matches including one from the 1996 Cricket World Cup.
 The stadium has a capacity of 25,000 people.
 It is used for cricket and association football.
 It is the home ground of Bihar Ranji Team.
 The government has proposed the stadium development expanding its seating capacity to 42,500.
 It is maintained by Bihar Cricket Association.
 Bihar Ranji Team had currently played many Ranji matches on this ground.
+It is named after Syed Muhammad Moin-ul-Haq, an Indian Sports administrator and former principal of Patna College.